 How to Manage Your Everyday Living With Lupus

 The word “chronic” says it all.
-Lupus is ongoing, relentless, and at times it feels I will never get a break to simply catch my breath.
+Living with lupus is ongoing, relentless, and at times it feels I will never get a break to simply catch my breath.

 In fact, as I write this, a period of pleurisy makes it painfully difficult to breathe at all.
 But I must.
 Life, work, all those daily tasks just keep demanding for me to push on through.

 You probably know what I mean; lupus warriors are known for their strength and courage to persevere, but what others without this horrible disease define as strength is often simply not having any other choice.